danielgrbacbravo/buddy-matcher/README.md

 - The `config/faculty_distances.xlsx` file contains distances between faculties at the school setting.
 This information helps delivering a more refined match-making results.

-- The `config/local_students_column_renames.csv` and `config/incoming_students_column_renames.csv` help map the input column names to a standard form, facilitating data processing.
+- The `config/local_students_column_renames.csv` and `config/incoming_students_column_renames.csv` help map the input column names to a standard form, facilitating data processing. practically speaking, they map one set of header names to another so that they match for processing

 ## Output details